-SAST enables developers to detect security flaws or “weaknesses” in their custom source code.
+SAST enables developers to detect security flaws or weaknesses in their custom source code.
 The objective is either to comply with a requirement or regulation (for example, PCI/DSS) or to achieve better understanding of one’s software risk.
 Understanding security flaws is the first step toward remediating security flaws and thus reducing software risk.

 As its name implies, SAST scans organizations’ static in-house code at rest, without having to run it.
 SAST is usually implemented at the coding and testing stages of development, integrating into CI servers and, more recently, into IDEs.

 SAST scans are based on a set of predetermined rules that define the coding errors in the source code that need to be addressed and assessed.
-SAST scans can be designed to identify some of the most common security vulnerabilities out there, like SQL injection, input validation, stack buffer overflows, and more.
+SAST scans can be designed to identify some of the most common security vulnerabilities out there, such as SQL injection, input validation, stack buffer overflows, and more.

 A new generation of SAST solutions lets enterprise application developers create new applications quickly, without sacrificing security.
 They aim to integrate with your existing DevOps environment and CI/CD pipeline, so developers don’t need to separately configure or trigger the scan.
 They expedite the SAST process, while supporting multiple programming languages and various different programming frameworks.